emin93/react-native-mapbox-navigation/README.md

 # 🗺️ React Native Mapbox Navigation

-> **Be aware, this project is still in early development and not yet ready to use.**

 > Smart Mapbox turn-by-turn routing based on real-time traffic for React Native.

 ## :star: Features